 There are different factors that are associated to enuresis.

-- Inability to control full bladder at night due to decreased functional capacity of the bladder.
+- The inability to control a full bladder at night due to the decreased functional capacity of the bladder.

 - Instability of detrusor muscles.

 - Developmental delay in a child such as delayed maturation of CNS, delay in the motor skills and language development.